xmnboy/hello-cordova/docs/README.md

 ![](<emulate-var-inspect.png>)

 To control execution following a break use the panel to the right of the of the source panel.
-The blue arrow (see image below) causes execution of the application to resume.
+The blue arrow causes execution of the application to resume (see the image below).
 Pushing the curved arrow that is jumping over a dot (to the right of the blue "resume" icon) causes your code to single-step.
 Try single-stepping through the function.